JosephLeger/Workflow_ChIP-like/README.md

 4. **Filtering and Indexing BAM :** If it hasn't already been done duplicated reads are removed, and reads with low alignment scores are filtered out using **Picard** and **SamTools**.
 Resulting BAM files are then indexed for following steps.

-5. **Peak Calling :** To identify notable regions, aligned reads are then convert to peaks regions.
-This workflow provides two different widely used peak caller, **MACS2** and **HOMER**.
+5. **Peak Calling :** To identify notable regions, aligned reads are then converted to peaks.
+This workflow provides two different widely used peak callers, **MACS2** and **HOMER**.
 Both will generate specific peak files, that are then converted into BED, BEDGRAPH and BIGWIG formats for following steps or visualization.

 6. **Peak Annotation :** Previously called peaks are associated with the gene corresponding to their genomic region using **HOMER**.
 In parallel, motif enrichment analysis can be launched, in order to identify known or *de novo* transcription factor specific motifs.